wri/UrbanLandUse/README.md

 Characterizing urban land use with machine learning

 ## Summary
 This repository contains a comprehensive set of instructions for creating and applying models that characterize land use / land cover (LULC) in urban areas using machine learning.
-The context and motivation for the project are described in detail in WRI technical note "Spatial Characterization of Urban Land Use through Machine Learning" (forthcoming in Q1 2020).
-The code presented here belongs to the revised and expanded methodology described in an addendum to that technical note (also forthcoming Q1 2020).
+The context and motivation for the project are described in detail in [WRI technical note "Spatial Characterization of Urban Land Use through Machine Learning"](https://www.wri.org/publication/spatial-characterization-urban-land-use).
+The code presented here belongs to the revised and expanded methodology described in a successor technical note (estimated publication date October 2020).

 The core workflow is encapsulated within and best understood via a sequence of Jupyter notebooks.
 These notebooks import and utilize a number of accompanying modules, which are simple `.py` files stored in the `utils` folder.
 There is also one precursor step for processing the ground-truth data from the Atlas of Urban Expansion (AUE); this was executed in QGIS via manual interaction in concert with a sequence of short Python scripts.